dtcenter/METviewer/docs/Users_Guide/installation.rst

         * Set the variable **PYTHON_ENV** to point at the Python environment
         * Set the variable **METCALCPY_HOME** to point to METcalc directory

+   * Verify that the above files have the appropriate execute permissions for the appropriate users.

    * Create a custom property file by copying *METviewer/webapp/metviewer/WEB-INF/classes/build.properties*